shuhanmirza/foodefi-learning-go/README.md

 For better view go to this [link](https://dbdiagram.io/d/620b828085022f4ee597fc93).

 ## Getting Started
+Have installed:
+- golang
+- docker and docker-compose
+- golang migrate

 ## Utility Commands
 So that, I do not have to search google for commands every time :p